shinokada/svelte-evil-icons/src/routes/docs/+page.md

 <EiBell size="40" />
 ```

-If you are using Tailwind CSS:
+If you are using Tailwind CSS, you can add a custom size using Tailwind CSS by including the desired classes in the `class` prop.
+For example:

 ```html
 <EiBell class="shrink-0 h-20 w-20" />
 ```

 ## CSS HEX Colors